ArenKDesai/Aren-s-Notes/mit intro to deep learning II.md

 ### Backpropagation through Time
 The backpropagation takes the derivative of the loss with respect to each parameter and shifts those parameters in order to minimize loss.
 Both the forward and backward pass are included for Recurrent Neural Networks (RNNs), but there's another step of backpropagating through time steps as well.

 There's a problem, though.
-This is **exploding and vanishing gradients**, which occur when large models
+This is **exploding and vanishing gradients**, which occur when large models with long-term dependencies fall into extremely large or small